Keyvan2k/password-generator/README.md

 # password-generator
-just a basic password generator i made with a friend of mine.
+just a basic password generator i made with a friend